vramana/cherow/README.md

 ## Comments

-Single line, multiline and HTML comments are supported by Cherow, and the parser can be instructed to collect comments by setting the `comments option` to *true*,  or attach the comments to the AST node by setting `attachComment` to *true*.
+Single line, multiline and HTML comments are supported by `Cherow`, and the parser can be instructed to collect comments by setting the `comments option` to *true*,  or attach the comments to the AST node by setting `attachComment` to *true*.

 A top-level comments array containing all comments will be attached to the root node (*Program*), and the type of each comment can either be `Line` for a single-line comment (`//`) og Block for a MultiLineComment (`/* */`).

 #### Comment attachment

- The comment attachment algorithm used by `Cherow` works the same way as for `Babylon` and `Espree`, but deviates slightly from Esprima - resulting in some comments being added in different places.
+ The comment attachment algorithm used by `Cherow` works the same way as for `Babylon` and `Espree`, but deviates slightly from `Esprima` - resulting in some comments being added in different places.

  ```js